sungnga/react-ecommerce/react-frontend/README.md

   - Write a showDropIn method that renders the drop-in
     - First check to make sure that clientToken in data state is not null and products.length is greater than 0.
 If those 2 conditions are true, only then we will show the drop-in to start the payment process.
 Else, set to null
     - Instantiate the DropIn component and pass in options and onInstance
-    - Last thing is render a 'Checkout' button right after the DropIn component
+    - Last thing is render a 'Pay' button right after the DropIn component
     ```javascript
     const showDropIn = () => (
       <div>